 Book now: The Colony Grill Room at the Beaumont

 Baked Alaska at Berners Tavern, Fitzrovia

 Why: Berners Tavern is unashamedly luxurious – just check out the double-height ceiling and the walls lined with artwork.
-This taste for luxury continues with dessert via the likes of their Baked Alaska, which is flamed at the table, then covered with their seasonal toppings - it's also the perfect size for two.
+This taste for luxury continues with dessert via the likes of its baked Alaska, which is flamed at the table, then covered with seasonal toppings.
+It's also the perfect size for two.

 Where: 10 Berners Street, W1T 3NP

 They say you can’t beat a classic, and we think this is especially true when it comes to dessert.
 Eschew the out-there desserts that London has to offer and instead seek comfort in these tried-and-tested recipes that taste oh-so good.

 What: Sticky toffee pudding has got to be one of the most loved British desserts of all time.
 It’s incredibly indulgent with a light sponge and sweet, sticky sauce, and is best enjoyed with a cream based accompaniment.
 Hawksmoor serves a fine example of the classic, alongside a big dollop of clotted cream.

 Book now: Hawksmoor Borough, Hawksmoor Air Street, Hawksmoor Guildhall, Hawksmoor Knightsbridge, Hawksmoor Seven Dials, Hawksmoor Spitalfields, Hawksmoor Wood Wharf